danielhasse/Gatewaydocumentation/README.md

 ```
 Tip: Add the statment before the "http_access deny all"

--Save you file and now restart the service
+- Save you file and now restart the service
 ```
 sudo systemctl restart squid
 ```